pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

 Article
 Slack Bot In Elixir/Phoenix

-There are many Team messaging apps available in the market, but Slack is not only preferred for its simplicity but also for wide variety of Slack apps.
+There are many team messaging apps available in the market, but Slack is not only preferred for its simplicity but also for wide variety of Slack apps.
 Slack apps make our lives a lot easier if designed carefully.